 Many criminal defendants argue they did not know the age of the person, but this is no defense.
 This is true even when the person lies about his or her age.

 Under Colorado law, a defendant’s knowledge or lack of knowledge of the other person’s age does not matter.

 Certain exceptions exist to the age of consent laws in Colorado, but they are very specific and limited.

 The close in age exception to the age of consent law recognizes that those who are close in age should not necessarily be charged with sex crimes or sexual abuse due to a legal consent question.
 This is also referred to as the “Romeo and Juliet” law in Colorado.

 A young person who:

 - can choose to have sexual intercourse

-- with a person who is within 4 years of his or her age.2
+- with a person who is less than 4 years older.2

 Example: Claire is a 14-year-old and chooses to have sex with Anthony, who is 17.
-Though she is below the technical age of consent, because Anthony is within 4 years of her age (and therefore within Colorado’s age exemption law), they can choose to engage in sexual intercourse without violating statutory rape laws.
+Although she is below the technical age of consent, Anthony is less than four years older (and therefore within Colorado’s age exemption law), so they can choose to engage in sexual intercourse without violating statutory rape laws.
 If instead, Anthony was 21, he could be charged criminally, as Claire is too young to consent to have sex with him.